 The two-consecutive-year rule works in one direction more quickly than most people expect.
 If a foundation’s commercial turnover exceeds €6M in year one and year two, it falls within Title 9 from the start of year two.
 But stepping back out requires falling below the threshold for two consecutive years as well.
 A foundation that drops to €5.8M in one year but bounces back to €6.2M the next year never leaves scope.

 Once the €6M turnover threshold is met for two consecutive years, the full Title 9 framework applies.
-The foundation must prepare financial statements, determine its size classification, and comply with the corresponding publication, disclosure, and (if medium or large) audit requirements.
+The foundation must prepare financial statements and determine its size classification.
+It must then comply with the corresponding publication and disclosure requirements, plus the audit obligation if it qualifies as medium or large.
 The foundation must also file these financial statements with the KVK Handelsregister, where they become publicly accessible.

 Size classification once Title 9 applies

 After a stichting enters the Title 9 regime, it gets classified using the same size criteria that apply to BVs and NVs.
-The EU raised these thresholds by approximately 25% effective for financial years starting on or after 1 January 2024.
+The EU raised these thresholds by approximately 25% effective for financial years starting on or after 1 January 2024, implemented in the Netherlands by the Implementatiebesluit Richtlijn verhoging grensbedragen dated 5 March 2024.

 The current thresholds (applicable from financial year 2024) require a foundation to meet at least two of the following on two consecutive balance sheet dates:

-For foundations operating within a group structure, the size criteria must be assessed on a consolidated basis.
-Article 2:396(2) BW2 requires the foundation to include the financial data of its subsidiaries and group companies.
+For foundations operating within a group structure (common for holding foundations and STAKs), the size criteria must be assessed on a consolidated basis.
+Article 2:396(2) BW2 requires the foundation to include the financial data of its subsidiaries and group companies when determining which size category applies.
 A foundation with modest standalone figures can easily qualify as medium or large once consolidation is factored in.

 Which foundations actually need an audit?